tttor/ctrl-foundation/book/rlintro-sutton-2018/ch_09_on-policy_prediction_with_approximation.md

 * deep convolutional network
 * notice p226
-> It (Overfitting) is less of a problem for online reinforcement learning that does not rely on limited training sets, but generalizing e↵ectively is still an important issue.
+> It (Overfitting) is less of a problem for online reinforcement learning that does not rely on limited training sets, but generalizing effectively is still an important issue.

 ## 9.8 Least-Squares TD
 TODO